ouchl/ouchl.github.io/_posts/2018-05-11-GCP-bigquery.md

 - use the default table expiration to automatically delete the data

 ## 优化
+- Partitioned tables perform better than tables sharded by date.
 - Avoid SELECT *
 - Prune partitioned queries use the _PARTITIONTIME pseudo column to filter the partitions.
 - Denormalize data whenever possible Nested and repeated fields can maintain relationships without the performance impact of preserving a relational (normalized) schema. shuffling means data transfer